 43. At present, only 0.06% of devices that could be connected to the Internet actually are.

 The growth of IoT technology has been apparent over the past decade.
 However, if a brief look at IoT devices statistics shows us that only 0.06% of devices that could be connected to the internet currently are.

-The one thing we can be certain of is that over the next couple of years, these devices will make our lives more accessible and convenient.
+The one thing we can be certain of is that, over the next couple of years, these devices will make our lives more convenient and manageable.

 IoT forecasts show that 67% of these devices will be found in China, North America, and Western Europe.